 CountriesCountries are the centre and starting point for all monitoring and oversee national monitoring via their national statistical system.
 The national statistical system comprises the National Statistical Office, line ministries and other national institutions involved in monitoring.

 It is up to the countries themselves to decide on the level of detail of data and metadata they wish to share with the custodian agencies, and to what extent these should be published.
-By sharing more detail on the subcomponents of the indicators and the monitoring methods, and at a higher level of disaggregation, the data will be more credible and useful for different audiences.
+The minimum requirement is one national aggregate per indicator, however, by sharing more detail on the subcomponents of the indicators and the monitoring methods, and at a higher level of disaggregation, the data will be more credible and useful for different audiences.

 Another central responsibility of the custodian agencies is to strengthen national monitoring and reporting capacity.
 When country data are missing, collected using a different methodology or inconsistently reported by different sources, agencies may need to do estimates or adjust the data together with the specific countries.
 All final data to be submitted to UNSD will first be validated and approved by countries.

 In many cases, the SDG global indicators only represent a fraction of the custodian agencies’ respective monitoring focus and global data sets.
 For example, the Food and Agriculture Organization of the United Nations (FAO) regularly compiles country data on roughly 100 water resource-related parameters, including those necessary to compute SDG indicator 6.4.1 and 6.4.2, and SDG indicator 6.5.2 is one of multiple components under the reporting towards the Convention on the Protection and Use of Transboundary Watercourses and International Lakes.